Izeren/youtrack-auto-scheduling/docs/high-level-design.md

 ### Schedules management:

-Each schedule should have unique label mapped 1 to 1.
-To store metadata for schedule, special task is to be created.
-This task has generic "schedule" label and "custom_schedule" label.
+Each schedule should be associated with a unique label.
+The schedule should be described in a JSON format mapping days of the week to time slots.
+To store metadata for schedule, a special task should be created.
+This task has a generic "schedule" label and a "custom_schedule" label.
 This way it is easy to find and manage all schedule tasks by generic label.
 And 1 to 1 mapping is maintained.
 Each schedule task has mapping {'Mon': "12:00-13:00,18:00-17:30", 'Tue':...} as the first line, describing time slots over the week (no bi-weekly schedule at this point, for recurring task, creation can be automated with separate rule).
 Other lines of description can contain user comments for this schedule.
 All stories marked as general schedule should be validated on save:

 JSON example of time schedule:
 ```